samcirceo/samcirceo/README.md

 ## Welcome to my Data Portfolio

-I am a BS in Textile Engineering from North Carolina State University & I'm currently a Masters student in Data Science at Eastern University.
+I have a BS in Textile Engineering from North Carolina State University & I'm earning my Masters of Data Science from Eastern University.
 I'm passionate about using data to provide insights that solve real world problems.
 I've been a R&D Engineer/Product Developer in the Textile industry and I am passionate about merging my industry experience within the Data world.
 As I always say: Data doesn't lie!

 Fun fact: My bucket list item is to visit all 62 US National Parks- I have been to 20!